Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Chambolle--Pock for semimonotone operators

-Owing to the pointwise nature and parameter diversity of the underlying semimonotonicity assumptions, \Cref{cor:CP:semi} serves as a universal framework for analyzing the convergence of \ref{eq:CP}, both in monotone and nonmonotone settings.
+\Cref{cor:CP:semi} serves as a universal framework for analyzing the convergence of \ref{eq:CP}, both in monotone and nonmonotone settings.
 Notably, it encompasses and extends many of the existing results in literature.
 Several examples are provided below.

-\begin{remark}[connection to existing theory] Case (i) of \cref{ass:SWMVICPsemimonotone} can be interpreted as a pointwise variant of the classical monotonicity assumption for \ref{eq:CP} \cite{chambolle2011firstorder}.
+\begin{remark}[connection to existing theory] Case (i) of \cref{ass:SWMVICPsemimonotone} can be interpreted as a relaxation of the classical monotonicity assumption for \ref{eq:CP} \cite{chambolle2011firstorder}, as it does not impose monotonicity between any two pairs in the graph of $A$ and $B$.
 In case (ii) of \cref{ass:SWMVICPsemimonotone}, a monotone problem is split in a nonmonotone fashion.
-In the optimization setting, this was already studied in \cite{thomas2015primaldual}.
+In the optimization setting, this setting was studied in \cite{thomas2015primaldual}.
 To see this, let $g$ be a proper lsc $\mu_g$-convex function with $\mu_g > 0$ and $h$ be a proper lsc $\mu_h$-convex function.
 Then, $A = \partial g$ is $(\nicefrac{\mu_g}{\nrm{L}^2}L^\top L,0)$-semimonotone and $B = \partial h$ is $(\mu_h, 0)$-semimonotone.
 Then, \Cref{cor:CP:semi} requires that $\nicefrac{\mu_g}{\nrm{L}^2} + \mu_h > 0$, which matches \cite[Thm.
 2.8]{thomas2015primaldual}.
 Note that case (iii) of \cref{ass:SWMVICPsemimonotone} can be interpreted as the dual counterpart of case (ii), as the assumptions of the latter hold for $A$ and $B$ in the primal inclusion problem if and only if the assumptions of the former hold for $B^{-1}$ and $A^{-1}$ in the dual one (see \eqref{eq:dual}).
-Up to the knowledge of the authors, no particular instances of case (iv) of \cref{ass:SWMVICPsemimonotone} have been covered in literature, even in the minimization setting.
-Note that this case includes both results in the monotone and nonmonotone setting. \end{remark}
+Up to the knowledge of the authors, no particular instances of case (iv) of \cref{ass:SWMVICPsemimonotone} have been covered in literature, even in the minimization setting. \end{remark}